aws-samples/aws-hpc-recipes/README.md

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## AI and Agent Support

+This repository includes files designed to help AI systems and coding agents work effectively with the HPC recipes:

+- **[llms.txt](llms.txt)** - A structured overview of the repository following the [llms.txt standard](https://llmstxt.org/), designed to help Large Language Models understand and navigate the HPC recipes collection.
+- **[AGENTS.md](AGENTS.md)** - Development guidelines and context for AI coding agents following the [AGENTS.md format](https://agents.md/), including project structure, best practices, and troubleshooting guidance.

 ## Contributing

 We encourage your contributions to this collection.
 Read up on our [contribution process and guidelines](CONTRIBUTING.md).
 Then, head to **[Get Started](docs/start.md)** to begin.